christopherdavies2/automation_test_template/README.md

 # Pre-requistes

 In order to run the tests you will need JDK 8 and Maven 3.6.1.
-You will need to download the Chrome and Gecko web drivers and place them in the src/test/resources/webdrivers/mac and src/test/resources/webdrivers/windows folders.
+You will need to download the Chrome and Gecko web drivers and place them in the 'src/test/resources/webdrivers/mac' and 'src/test/resources/webdrivers/windows' folders.
 This is so that this repo can be a git template as git will not accept any files over 10mb in a template.

 # Run Tests

-In your favourite IDE run the file 'Default.java'.
+To run tests one at a time, run the file 'Default.java' in JUnit.
+Tests will run in the production environment by default as specified in the 'environment' property in 'common.properties'.

 # Run Tests in Parallel